-Catherine Oborne practises in criminal defence and inquests, as well as associated public law challenges.
+Catherine Oborne specialises in criminal defence, inquests and associated public law challenges.

 Catherine defends in a wide range of high-profile criminal cases including:

 As a led junior, she is regularly instructed in complex cases involving homicide, terrorism and offences against public justice.
 Recent significant cases have included complex legal issues involving anonymous witnesses, closed proceedings due to national security considerations, and witnesses from MI5 giving evidence.

 R v MAI and another – CCC -June and December 2018: Led by QC.
 Defendant was the associate of another who had plotted to attack the prime minister, Teresa May.
 Defendant accused of intending to travel to ISIS territory in Syria / Libya.
 Convicted after retrial and sentenced to 8 ½ years extended sentence with extended licence period of 3 1/2 years.

 R v REH and another – CCC - October 2017-January 2018: Led by QC.
 Defended a female defendant who was charged with plotting a terrorist attack with her co-defendant who she had met on an online dating website.
 Convicted.
 Sentenced to extended sentence of 12 years plus 5 years on licence.